JHU-PL-Lab/www-fpse/lecture/coroutines.md

  let p' = fail Exit in state p';;
 ```

+## Making our own promises
-We can make our own promises; this also shows what `Lwt_io.read_line` et al are doing in their code
+We can make (and directly resolve) our own promises; this also shows what `Lwt_io.read_line` et al are doing under the hood

 ```ocaml
 let p = return "done";; (* This is the return of Lwt monad - inject a regular value as a "fulfilled" promise *)